+Optional Features:

-- Input Video Format: Specifies the format of the input video.
-Valid selections are RGB and YUV 4:4:4. - Output Video Format: Specifies the format of the output video.
-Valid selections are RGB and YUV 4:4:4. - Optional Features: - AXI4-Lite Register Interface: When selected, the core is generated with an AXI4-Lite interface, which gives access to dynamically program and change processing parameters.
-For more information, refer to Control Interface in Chapter 2. - Include Debugging Features: When selected, the core is generated with debugging features, which simplify system design, testing and debugging.
+- AXI4-Lite Register Interface: When selected, the core will be generated with an AXI4-Lite interface, which gives access to dynamically program and change processing parameters.
+For more information, refer to Control Interface in Chapter 2. - Include Debug Features: When selected, the core will be generated with debugging features, which simplify system design, testing and debugging.
 For more information, refer to Debug Tools in Appendix C.